andersnoren/sullivan/readme.txt

 == Frequently Asked Questions ==

-= How do I activate infinite scroll? =
-Eames uses the Jetpack module for infinite scroll.
-To activate it, install the Jetpack plugin and activate the infinite scroll module in the Jetpack settings.
-The theme will take care of the rest.

 = What do the Eames theme options in the WordPress customizer do? = Show Primary Menu in the Header — Replaces the navigation toggle in the header with the Primary Menu on desktop.
 Three Columns — Displays the post grid with up to three columns on desktop.
 The grid will still be displayed with two columns on tablets and mobile screen sizes.